 A piece of metal angle, perpendicular to the roof, and a minimum of 1⁄2 in. high to a maximum of 3⁄4 in. high.
 The roof rail shall be attached to the roof on each side as close to the outside edge as possible.
 The roof rails shall be parallel from the front to the rear.
 The roof rails may extend from the base of the windshield to the base of the rear window.
-Roof rails may be installed on any vehicle in classes CC, ALT, GC, MS, PRO, PS and GT ONLY where the original body style is a coupe or sedan or ute.
-Roof rails are REQUIRED when the existing class records exceeds 200 MPH.
+Roof rails shall be installed on any coupe, Sedan, Ute or Truck when the existing class records exceeds 200MPH.
 Roof rails will not be considered for classification purposes.